-By international standards, New Zealand is a safe and easy country to live in.
+By international standards, New Zealand is a safe country to live in.

-All the same, it’s wise to know what to do if there is trouble and what you can do to avoid it.
+All the same, it is wise to know what to do if there is trouble and what you can do to avoid it.

 The New Zealand Police website has a number of tips for keeping yourself and your family safe.
 Some of the issues covered include:

-- setting limits on alcohol and parties with teenagers
+- setting limits on driving, alcohol and parties for your teenagers

 - rules and advice about caring for children